-While many of us will be hitting the January sales in search of the latest fashion trends at a lower price, a few of us will be taking the time to look more closely at the flooring trends in these retail environments.
+While many of us go shopping on the hunt for a bargain during sale seasons, a few of us will be taking the time to look more closely at the flooring trends in these retail environments.

 The flooring in many boutiques and showrooms mirror styles seen in the interior design world, particularly where resin is concerned.